Thursday, 13 December 2012

 Once Upon A Spider

-I like Alfas for their avant garde styling (like the Brera by Giugiaro) and sporty personality (I only ever driven manual).
+I like Alfas for their avant garde styling (such as the Brera by Giugiaro) and sporty personality (I only ever driven manual).
 If I have a villa in the Alps, I would stock it all with Alfas and drive a different one each day.

 The mountainous geography of Italy (a third of the country has ranges over 700m) has certainly defined the character of the Alfa.
 It is a great performer on winding roads.
-In the James Bond movie Quantum of Solace, 007 was pursued by bad guys in an Alfa 159 (a 3.2-litre V6) along a narrow stretch of mountain road.
-That the Alfa was able to keep up with his V12 Aston Martin (not saying it is a great car), insinuates much about what it can do.
-You don't need deep pockets to own a mountain rocket like the Alfa.
+In the James Bond movie Quantum of Solace, 007 was pursued by bad guys in an Alfa 159 (a 3.2-litre V6) along very narrow stretches of a mountain road.
+That the Alfa was able to keep up with his V12 Aston Martin (not saying it is a great car), insinuates much about what the marque can do.
+And you don't need deep pockets to own a mountain rocket like the Alfa.

 Although the car came to a dismal end in the movie, that chase scene along the mountain road has got to be one of the best ever filmed!

 The 90s was a period when Jap cars were seen as cheap, reliable and luxurious.
-European cars were thought of as idiosyncratic and servicing them usually cost a bomb - reasons why many people turned to the Japanese marques.
+European cars were thought of as idiosyncratic, and servicing them usually cost a bomb - reasons why many people turned to Japanese marques.

-However, the European cars did elicit a loyal following.
+However, European cars did elicit a loyal following.

 I didn't write freelance a lot in those days (I had a full-time job).
 Female was my longest association and the humble payouts simply contributed to mere pocket money.
 I used it to treat my friends to meals.

 Nobody suspected anything at first.
 But after a few covers of men with naked torsos in skimpy trunks, folks caught on to its drift.
 At the time, gayness was just starting to come out of the closet.
-It was about the same time that I was accosted by some gay chaps in the East Coast Park McDonald's - of all places!
+It was about the same time that I was accosted by some gay chaps in the East Coast Park McDonald's (of all places!)
 They were giving me the once over and come-hither looks outside the toilet.
-Like most folks who frolicked at East Coast Park then, I had gone to Mac's washroom facilities to tidy up.
+Like most folks who frolicked at East Coast Park then, I had gone to the Mac washroom to tidy up.

 But really, gay guys hitting on me?
 Me, the most heterosexual of men?

 In any case, I wasn't interested.
-The reason was that they reminded me of those young, ugly gay men who hung around pubs like '+' (plus sign) or Sugar in Mohammed Sultan Road then.
+The reason was that they reminded me of those young, ugly gay men who hung around pubs like '+' (plus sign) or Sugar, along Mohammed Sultan Road.
 The waitresses all wore nurses uniforms there.
-The idea was that the pub was a First Aid station.
+The idea being that the pub was a "First-Aid" station.
 (Resuscitation, get it?)